Mary Berry Soda Bread Recipe

 Conclusion

-We trust that this recipe for Mary’s berry soda bread was a hit.
+We trust that this recipe for Mary’s Berry soda bread was a hit.
 For leavening, this quick bread relies on baking soda.
 This is a popular holiday bread in Ireland, and it has a long history there.
 If you’re short on time in the kitchen, this soda bread is a terrific option.

 FAQs